suffianhamzah/udacity-fsnd-project5/README.md

 Project 5: Neighborhood Map
 ====================================
 This project is about building a Single Page application that provides a list of Restaurants and Eateries with information, as well as their locations in a map.
 A user can filter the list of restaurants, and also get more information about the restaurant by clicking on the markers on the map.
+A user can also search for different businesses and locations.
 This project is created using Knockout JS, Bootstrap 4, Google Maps API and Yelp API.

 # Installation
 First, either clone or download the project code from this repo: